d-plaindoux/thicket/README.md

 #### Consistency

-For each class definition check the consistency in order to not accept partial class definition since a class cannot be used as-is in another one using the `with` declaration.
+For each class definition check the consistency in order to reject partial class definition since a class cannot be used as-is in another one using the `with` declaration.